RaviTambade/TFLSoftwareTesting/notes/goalswebapptesting.md

-# Web Application testing goals
+# Web Application Testing Goals

 The goals of testing efforts for web applications encompass ensuring the reliability, functionality, usability, security, and performance of the application.
 Here's a breakdown of these goals: